Anthony Bryer: Photography

 A number of photographs attributed to Bryer appear in the Conway Library at the Courtauld Institute of Art, London.
 This collection includes architectural images, religious and secular, across many countries and is in the process of being digitised as part of the Courtauld Connects project.

 Awards and honours

 Bryer was awarded an OBE in the 2009 New Year Honours for services to scholarship.

-He was a Fellow of the Society of Antiquaries of London.
+He was elected a Fellow of the Society of Antiquaries of London in 1973.

 Publications

 Bryer's contribution to the study of the Byzantine world includes the following: